-This module is designed to demonstrate that all of the course learning outcomes have been achieved and that students have developed advanced skills in restorative dentistry.
+This module is comprised of an integrated clinical portfolio and research project designed to demonstrate that all of the course learning outcomes have been achieved and that students have developed advanced skills in the theoretical and practical aspects of restorative dentistry.

-Students will produce an illustrated portfolio of clinical work designed to demonstrate that students have advanced skills in patient assessment, diagnosis, treatment planning and management of restorative procedures in the following subject areas:
+Students will produce an illustrated portfolio of clinical work designed to demonstrate that they have advanced skills in patient assessment, diagnosis, treatment planning and management of restorative procedures in the following subject areas:

 Students will carry out independent research and write a detailed literature review on a restorative subject relevant to one (or more) of the cases in their clinical case portfolio.
 (N.B. for complex clinical case report an abstract to be submitted for prior approval).